AlamBinary01/Probability-Project-/README.md

     Use only R language for statistical analysis, which means you have to link your web interface with R codes.

-    Statistical analysis should consist of appropriate
+a.Statistical analysis should consist of appropriate

-a.
+b.
 Graphical and tabular data representation.

-b.
+c.
 Descriptive Statistical analysis.

-c.
+d.
 Use of Probability distribution.

-d.
+e.
 Regression Modeling and Predictions.